Battle of Shiloh

-The Battle of Shiloh (also known as the Battle of Pittsburg Landing) was fought on April 6–7, 1862, in the American Civil War.
+The Battle of Shiloh, also known as the Battle of Pittsburg Landing, was a major battle in the American Civil War fought on April 6–7, 1862.
 The fighting took place in southwestern Tennessee, which was part of the war's Western Theater.
-The battlefield is located between a church named Shiloh and Pittsburg Landing, which is on the Tennessee River.
+The battlefield is located between a small, undistinguished church named Shiloh and Pittsburg Landing on the Tennessee River.
 Two Union armies combined to defeat the Confederate Army of Mississippi.
-Major General Ulysses S. Grant was the Union commander, while General Albert Sidney Johnston was the Confederate commander.
+Major General Ulysses S. Grant was the Union commander, while General Albert Sidney Johnston was the Confederate commander until his battlefield death, when he was replaced by his second-in-command, General P. G. T. Beauregard.

 The Confederate army hoped to defeat Grant's Army of the Tennessee before it could be reinforced and resupplied.
-Although it made considerable gains with a surprise attack during the first day of the battle, Johnston was mortally wounded and Grant's army was not eliminated.
-Overnight, Grant's Army of the Tennessee was reinforced by one of its divisions stationed farther north, and it was also joined by portions of the Army of the Ohio.
-This second Union army was commanded by Major General Don Carlos Buell.
+Although it made considerable gains with a surprise attack on the first day of the battle, Johnston was mortally wounded and Grant's army was not eliminated.
+Overnight, Grant's Army of the Tennessee was reinforced by one of its divisions stationed farther north, and was also joined by portions of the Army of the Ohio, under the command of Major General Don Carlos Buell.
 The Union forces conducted an unexpected counterattack in the morning, which reversed the Confederate gains of the previous day.
-The exhausted Confederate troops withdrew further south, and a modest Union pursuit started and ended on the next day.
+The exhausted Confederate army withdrew further south, and a modest Union pursuit started and ended on the next day.

-Though victorious, the Union army had more casualties than the Confederates, and Grant was heavily criticized.
-Decisions made on the battlefield by leadership on both sides were questioned, often by those that were not present for the fighting.
-The battle was the costliest engagement of the Civil War up to that point, and its nearly 24,000 casualties made it one of the bloodiest battles in the entire war.
+Though victorious, the Union army had around 2,500 more casualties than the Confederates.
+After the surprise and lengthy Union casualty list became known, Grant was heavily criticized; in fact, decisions made by both the Federal and Confederate high command were afterward questioned by individuals on and off the battlefield.
+The battle was the costliest engagement of the Civil War up to that point, and its nearly 24,000 casualties made it one of the bloodiest battles of the entire war.

 Background and plans

 During February 1862, a Union army led by Ulysses S. Grant won two battles that were the most significant Union victories, at that time, of the American Civil War.
 The battles were the Battle of Fort Henry and the Battle of Fort Donelson, and they occurred in Tennessee on the Tennessee River and the Cumberland River, respectively.
-Those rivers were vital to the Confederacy as transportation routes, and they also connected the city of Nashville, an ironworks, and major agricultural areas.
+Those rivers were vital to the Confederacy as transportation routes, and also connected the city of Nashville, an ironworks, and major agricultural areas.
 Nashville was a converging point for railroads, a major producer of gunpowder, and a major supply depot.
 The Union army increased its firepower in those battles by receiving assistance from U.S. Navy gunboats.
 The steam-powered gunboats were flat-bottomed, armored, and carried up to 13 artillery pieces.
 Grant was rewarded for his success by a promotion to major general, making him senior to all generals in the Western Theater (between the Appalachian Mountains and Mississippi River) with the exception of Major General Henry Halleck.